-In practice, I’d venture that most people simply take the notion of truth for granted, and given an inquiry would defend it with an ‘of course it’s true‘ with no need for additional justification.
+In practice, I’d venture that most people simply take the notion of truth for granted, and given an inquiry would defend it with an ‘of course it’s true‘ response with no need for additional justification.
 But as with human language more generally, Truth is an approximation of a notion.
 I like to categorise it as Archetypal.

 The common assumption is that, over time, scientific inquiry will lead us closer to the truth.
 Correspondence theory supports the notion that more observations and perspectives will lead to a closer approximation, and eventually tools at our disposal will lead to more granular definitions, until we reach a point that and differences in the tangency to reality will be insignificant, a veritable rounding error.
 But there are several problems with these assumptions.

 Assuming for the time being that there is an approachable truth, we have no reference to understand how close to reality we might be.
 In practice, we seem to operate on a basis of always being within some level of statistical significance of where Truth = Reality, and when new information is introduced, we say, “Hooray for Science!”
 Aren’t we glad that science is self-correcting.
-And Empiricism has its own issues.
+Empiricism has its own issues.

 Historically, we’ve had ‘wrong’ correspondence between Truth and Reality, but then we got it ‘right’—until we didn’t.
+Rinse and repeat.

 We have no idea if any changes to our perception move us closer to or further from Reality.